joshdewhurst/hand-of-zeus/README.md

 4. log out.

 ---
+# My Approach

+Going into this project, I had no clue where to start with C++.
+I had only seen it on job applications and knew that it was powerful enough for Google to use the language in their development.
+I researched starter C++ projects on GeeksForGeeks, and decided on a management system because I see the applicability of it across many fields.

+I created a timeline and challenged myself to be realistic in learning a new language and tackling a bigger project.
+I watched over 18 hours of lecture on C++ along with code alongs to familiarize myself with C++ libraries and methods and syntax.
+This was probably my favorite part, because I haven't done as extensive of a deep dive as this before.

+After doing research and watching lectures, I decided to start small and work my way out.
+I started by creating a basic user authentication and authorization method, and then started to fill out my functionality for my program.
+Once I completed the bones of my project I was able to style it--in a way--and put my personal touch on it.
+I was a Classics major in college and was happy to create a Greek and Roman themed project to show my love for ancient Mediterranean religion.
+___
+# Unsolved Problems and Major Hurdles

+* Without a doubt, one of my biggest challenges was using MacOs as my operating system.
+I came to learn that Lenux and Windows are used exponentially more that MacOs is the creating of C++ programs.
+With that comes Windows and Linux specific C++ libraries that I don't have access to, meaning common methods and solutions to problems did not work for my operating system.
+I had to rethink many many elements of my project because of this and spent more time than I expected trouble shooting ways to make MacOS work with the research and lectures I found.
+* I also spent 2-3 days trying to store my data in a `.csv` file.
+Methodically I was writing correct code that **should** have performed correctly.
+But I came to find out that `.csv` files are much more delecate and complex than I had originally thought.
+I spent so much time trouble shooting my edit and delete functions but continuously would break my computer or get stuck in endless loops due to vector strings made up of `.csv` rows....(YUCK)!
+I wanted a `.csv` because of the ease to transfer to spreadsheets, but once I switched to a `.txt` file, my code ran smoothy and I was able to complete MVP.
+* Editing a user can break my application since an admin can assign the same ID number to different data entries, I was not able to figure out how to fix this, or how to target a data entry by a string(name) instead of by ID(int).
+* Syntax is very very different with C++ and I continuously forgot to include punctuation throughout the project, not a hurdle, but an issue I continuously ran into...lots of `;`

+---
 # Additional Information for an Intro to C++
 * [W3 Schools Intro to C++](https://www.w3schools.com/cpp/cpp_intro.asp)
 * [GeeksforGeeks C++ Introduction](https://www.geeksforgeeks.org/c-plus-plus/)